 The objects for change tracking include tables and databases.

-A change tracking channel pulls incremental data from the source database in real time and stores incremental data that was generated in the last 24 hours.
-You can use a Kafka client to track and consume incremental data in the change tracking channel.
-You can create, manage, and delete change tracking channels in the DTS console.
+A change tracking task pulls data changes from the source database in real time and stores the data changes that were generated in the last 24 hours.
+You can use a Kafka client to track and consume data in the change tracking task.
+You can create, manage, and delete change tracking tasks in the DTS console.

-The following table describes the statuses of a change tracking channel when you create and run the channel.
+The following table describes the statuses of a change tracking task when you create and run the task.

-- A change tracking channel in the Error state will be automatically resumed within seven days.
-To stop change tracking, you must release the change tracking channel.
+- A change tracking task in the Error state will be resumed within seven days.
+To stop change tracking, you can delete the change tracking task.

-- After a change tracking channel is released, the data in the channel is cleared and cannot be recovered.
+- After a change tracking task is deleted, the data tracked by the task is cleared and cannot be recovered.
 We recommend that you use caution when you perform this operation.